insideClaw/series/README.md

 --ready / -r
 In the list of series, only show those with remaining unwatched episodes.

+--rewind
+Sets the next episode of the chosen series to one less.

 --install
 Automates the insertion of the alias in .bashrc.